keptn/tutorials/site/tutorials/keptn-quality-gates-prometheus-08.md

 ✅ Ports 22, 80 & 443 are open
 ✅ SSH access and sudo rights

-In the following steps, we are making use of resources that are provided on Github.
+In the following steps, we are making use of resources that are provided on GitHub.
 If you want to explore them, have a look at our repo [Keptn on k3s](https://github.com/keptn-sandbox/keptn-on-k3s)!

 ## Set up the tutorial
 Duration: 2:00